 When you use an external hard drive to back up different Macs, Time Machine automatically creates separate folders, one for each computer.
 If you ever need to restore data from the hard drive on any of your Macs, Time Machine understands which files match the specific computer.
+Be sure to check out our list of the best external hard drives for Mac.

 To back up different Macs using Time Machine, you can: